SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Experiments

 \subsection{Baselines and Ablation Models}

-Our baselines include ORCA \cite{van2008reciprocal}, Social Force (SF) \cite{helbing1995social}, and CrowdNav++ \cite{liu2023intention}.
+Our baselines include ORCA \cite{van2008reciprocal}, SF \cite{helbing1995social}, and CrowdNav++ \cite{liu2023intention}.
 ORCA and SF are classic algorithms in obstacle avoidance, while CrowdNav++ represents the previous SOTA algorithm in social navigation.
 For CrowdNav++, we directly use their pre-trained model for testing.

-To validate the effectiveness of ACI and CRL with spatial relaxation, our ablation settings include: 1) RL (w/o ACI): Similar to CrowdNav++, but with disabled action entropy updates, constant action noise, and substantial hyperparameter changes; 2) RL (w/ ACI): Augmented observations of ACI-generated human prediction uncertainty, using RL without constraints; 3) CRL (w/ ACI, on CR): Augmented observations of ACI-generated human prediction uncertainty, using CRL with constraints directly on collision rates; 4) SoNIC (w/ CV): Using both ACI and CRL with spatial relaxation, with a simple constant velocity (CV) model for human prediction; and 5) SoNIC (w/ GST): Using both ACI and CRL with spatial relaxation, with a learning-based GST predictor \cite{huang2021learning} for human prediction.
+To validate the effectiveness of ACI and CRL with spatial relaxation, our ablation settings include: \begin{itemize} \item \textit{RL (w/o ACI):} This setting is similar to CrowdNav++ but with substantial hyperparameter changes, such as a simpler reward function and constant action noise. \item \textit{RL (w/ ACI):} In this variant, we augment the observations (as used in RL (w/o ACI)) with human prediction uncertainty generated by ACI. \item \textit{RL (w/ ACI, Penalty):} Similar to RL (w/ ACI), but with an additional reward penalty proportional to the intrusions into the buffers around both the current human positions and their predictions (the same penalty per step as costs used in SoNIC (w/ CV) and SoNIC (w/ GST)). \item \textit{CRL (w/ ACI, on CR):} In this setting, we also augment observations with ACI-generated uncertainty but employ CRL by imposing constraints on the collision rate. \item \textit{SoNIC (w/ CV):} This variant employs both ACI and CRL with spatial relaxation, using a simple CV prediction model for predicting human future positions. \item \textit{SoNIC (w/ GST):} Similar to SoNIC (w/ CV), but using the GST predictor \cite{huang2021learning} for human prediction. \end{itemize}